planetscale/cloudflare-workers-quickstart/readme.md

 - A Cloudflare account
 - NodeJS installed

-### 1.a Create a database
+### 1 Create a database

-This method assumes you dont currently have a database set up to test with.
+This demo assumes you dont currently have a database set up to test with.
 A script is provided at `db/create_table.sql` that can be used to create a table and insert some data for testing.

 Start by creating a PlanetScale database using the [guide located on our documentation portal](https://planetscale.com/docs/onboarding/create-a-database).
 Once the database has been created, you may run the script via the Console tab in the PlanetScale Dashboard.

-### 1.b Modify the SELECT query

-If you have a database you wish to test with, you may modify the SELECT query located in the code.
-The query will be within the `conn.execute()` method of `worker/src/index.js`.

 ### 2. Publish the Worker